200-hr Yoga Teacher Training

 We are happy to offer the Studio 34 Scholarship to make the 200-hour yoga training more financially accessible to those who could otherwise not afford it.
 We are especially excited to extend this discount to practitioners who are committed to teaching to all bodies and bringing yoga into their diverse communities.

-To apply for 2022-23 Yoga Teacher Training, please copy and paste the following questions in an email and answer each in one paragraph:
+To apply for the teacher training program, please copy and paste the following questions in an email and answer each in one paragraph:

 - How has yoga impacted your life?